-The combined Bachelor of Science with a major in accounting and Master of Science with a major in either accounting or taxation is a 153-semester-hour program designed to provide an appropriate base of knowledge for entry into the accounting profession, as well as a broad-based general educational background.
+The combined Bachelor of Science with a major in accounting and Master of Science with a major in either accounting or taxation is a 150-semester-hour program designed to provide an appropriate base of knowledge for entry into the accounting profession, as well as a broad-based general educational background.
 Students awarded the Master of Science with a major in accounting or a major in taxation are simultaneously awarded the Bachelor of Science with a major in accounting.
-(The Bachelor of Science with a major in accounting is not awarded separately.)
+(The Bachelor of Science with a major in accounting or taxation is not awarded separately.)

 Students who earn these degrees complete an educational program consistent with recommendations of professional accountants and accounting educators, and are prepared for entry into careers as public accountants, management accountants, or internal auditors within either the public or private sector.

 The BS/MS program meets the 150-hour requirement for the Certified Public Accountant exam in Texas and other states.